Mavinmakori/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This directory contains scripts related to shell permissions.
 Below is a list of each script and a brief description of what it does:

-- **0-iam_betty.sh:** This script switches the current user to the 'betty' user account.
+- **0-iam_betty.sh:** This script switches the current user to the 'betty' user account This script prints the effective username of the current user.
+.